Unveiling the Binomial Distribution

 X ~ B(n,p); P( X = r ) = nCr pr (1-p)n-r

-Is Binomial a true distribution ?
+Is Binomial Distribution, a true distribution ?

 Let's say the values of success - r - are 0, 1, 2, 3, 4, ...........n